venkatasivalekkala/Advanced_Web_app_Inventory_Management1/README.md

 # Project2_Advanced_Web_app

-#CS645 Spring 2015

-#Advanced Web Application Development
+#CS645 Spring 2015 - Advanced Web Application Development

-#Programming Assignment #1

-125 Points
-#Due Date/Time:

 Your project is due at 4:00 P.M San Diego time on Thursday, February 26th.
 As this is a large project, you should start on it right away.
 It will take longer to complete than you might first think.